-- Chronic phase: usually asymptomatic or with minimal symptoms such as splenic pain associated with enlargement; may persist usually 3-5 years - Accelerated phase: characterized by an increase in the size of the spleen and with occurrence of blood count abnormalities (leukocytosis, thrombocytopenia, but also thrombocytosis and anemia).
-The accelerated phase lasts frequently no longer than 6 months and heralds blast crisis - Blast crisis: Mimics acute leukemia and is usually of myeloid or B lineage immunophenotype; T lineage blast crisis is rare
+- Chronic Phase: usually asymptomatic or with minimal symptoms such as splenic pain associated with enlargement; may persist usually 3-5 years. - Accelerated Phase: characterized by an increase in the size of the spleen and with the occurrence of blood count abnormalities (leukocytosis and thrombocytopenia but also thrombocytosis and anemia).
+The accelerated phase lasts frequently no longer than 6 months and heralds blast crisis. - Blast Crisis: mimics acute leukemia and is usually of myeloid or B lineage immunophenotype; T lineage blast crisis is rare.

-- Treatment strategy: curative treatment, maintenance of chronic phase, palliative - Drugs: imatinib mesylate (see below), interferon-alpha (see below), cytotoxic agents (busulfan,hydroxyurea, ara-C; rarely used).
-Allogeneic hematopoietic stem-cell transplantation - Tyrosine kinase inhibitors, such as imatinib mesylate, have replaced all other initial treatment approaches for patients with newly diagnosed CML.
-Success particularly in patients in the chronic phase.
-However, many unanswered questions remain (pediatric aspects, timing, dosage, combination with other drugs, role in stem cell transplantation and in relapse).
-Since 1998 more than 15,000 patients treated.
-A complete remission of 68% observed in adults with newly diagnosed CML, i.e., chronic phase, in contrast to interferon-alpha and ara-C, in 7% of patients.
-The pretreatment of patients with tyrosine kinase inhibitors prior to transplant does not adversely affect outcomes and there is some evidence that improved outcomes are observed.
+- Treatment strategy: curative treatment, maintenance of chronic phase, and palliative. - Drugs: imatinib mesylate (see below), interferon-alpha (see below), cytotoxic agents (busulfan, hydroxyurea, ara-C; rarely used).
+Allogeneic hematopoietic stem-cell transplantation. - Tyrosine kinase (TK) inhibitors, such as imatinib mesylate, have replaced all other initial treatment approaches for patients with newly diagnosed CML.
+It is found successful particularly in patients in the chronic phase.
+However, many unanswered questions remain (pediatric aspects, timing, dosage, combination with other drugs, role in stem-cell transplantation and in relapse).
+Since 1998 more than 15,000 patients were treated.
+A complete remission of 68 % was observed in adults with newly diagnosed CML, i.e., chronic phase, in contrast to interferon-alpha and ara-C, in 7 % of patients.
+The pretreatment of patients with tyrosine kinase inhibitors prior to transplant does not adversely affect outcomes, and there is some evidence that improved outcomes are observed.
 Because of the equivalent or slightly better outcomes of patients treated with TK inhibitors compared to transplantation, the decision to proceed with transplantation has become much more complex, especially in young adults.
 While transplantation remains the only definitively proven cure of CML, long-term outcomes in adults with CML treated with TK inhibitors continues to be encouraging.
-Key elements that influence prognosis are the initial cytogenetic and molecular responses to TK inhibitors and negative minimal residual disease during treatment - TK inhibitors, such as imatinib, also have activity in accelerated phase and in blast crisis but remissions are usually short
+Key elements that influence prognosis are the initial cytogenetic and molecular responses to TK inhibitors and negative minimal residual disease during treatment. - TK inhibitors, such as imatinib, also have activity in accelerated phase and in blast crisis, but remissions are usually short.